sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 Yes.
 The plugin will cache all of the posts collected from the API.
 Your YouTube videos and information about your channel can then be retrieved and used for future page loads.

-= How do I find the nickname of channel ID for different channels? =
+= How do I find the YouTube nickname or channel ID for different YouTube channels? =

-You can display videos from any channel using the unique YouTube channel ID.
+You can display videos from any YouTube channel using the unique YouTube channel ID.
 This can be found by viewing the channel page on YouTube and looking at the end of the URL. ex: https://www.youtube.com/channel/UC1a2b3c4D5F6g7i8j9k.
-You can also use the channel nickname.
+You can also use the channel nickname or enter the YouTube handle when creating a feed.

 = Will displaying my YouTube channel affect the time it takes to load the page? =

 The plugin has a few features to minimize the impact it has on page load time.
 For example, iframes for playing YouTube videos are not loaded until the feed is interacted with by a visitor.
-Thumbnails of your videos are the smallest resolution necessary relative to the size of the feed.
+Thumbnails of your YouTube videos are the smallest resolution necessary relative to the size of the feed.
 Also, these video thumbnails are not loaded until the rest of the content on the page is loaded.

 = How often do new videos from my channel appear in the feed? =

 By default, the plugin retrieves new videos for your YouTube gallery once every hour.
 You can reduce this to as little as 15 minutes if needed.
-You can even set your feed to update using WordPress cron in the background so the caching process is not relying on the page with your feed being visited.
+You can even set your feed to update using WordPress cron in the background so the caching process is not relying on the page with your YouTube feed being visited.

 == Screenshots ==

-1. Display multiple feeds and customize each one
+1. Display multiple YouTube feeds and customize each one
-2. Manage your feeds using our handy feed customizer
+2. Manage your YouTube feeds using our handy feed customizer
 3. Powerful features and settings
-4. Feeds fit any screen size without customization needed
+4. YouTube Feeds fit any screen size without customization needed
 5. Several attractive display types to fit your use case
-6. Embed your feed using a shortcode you can copy and paste after you are done creating
+6. Embed your YouTube feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==
 = 2.1.4 =